Shopping on Fifth Avenue

 A large department store featuring a whopping nine floors full of exclusive designer fashion.
 There are a wide range of brands available, such as Chanel, Prada, Chloé and Marc Jacobs.
 The department store also has a restaurant and a café.

 Address: 754 Fifth Avenue

 Celebrities such as Gwyneth Paltrow, Anne Hathaway and Natalie Portman are often spotted on the red carpet dripping in jewels from Harry Winston.
 It is no surprise therefore that this store is also known as the Jeweller of the Stars!

 Address: 718 Fifth Avenue

 Fifth Avenue is about more than just shopping, there are also a number of famous buildings dotted along the avenue.
 Visit places such as the Flatiron Building, Empire State Building, New York Public Library, Rockefeller Center, St. Patrick’s Cathedral and Trump Tower.

 The section on the west side of Central Park between 82nd Street and 105th Street is also known as the Museum Mile.
 A number of museums located next to each other can be found here.
-Most noteworthy, the Solomon R. Guggenheim Museum (88th Street).
+Most noteworthy is the Solomon R. Guggenheim Museum (88th Street).
 Every June the Museum Mile Festival takes place to promote the museums and increase visitor numbers.
 During the Museum Mile Festival entrance to the ten museums, including the Metropolitan Museum of Art, is free.